kimandrews/GEM3Genomics2020/LiveWorkshop/LiveWorkshopCoding.md

 ```
 bash 02-TrimLoop.sh
 ```
-Align all samples to the reference genome, using the subsetted, trimmed datafiles so the analysis will go faster:
+Align all samples to the reference genome, using the subsampled, trimmed datafiles so the analysis will go faster:
 ```
 bash 03-AlignLoop.sh
 ```
-Identify and gentype variants for all subsetted samples:
+Identify and genotype variants for all subsampled datafiles:
 ```
 bcftools mpileup -O b -f ./Ref/ecoli_rel606.fasta \
 ./03-Align/*.aligned.sorted.bam -o ./04-Genotype/all_raw.bcf -a DP

 bcftools call --ploidy 1 -m -v ./04-Genotype/all_raw.bcf  -o ./04-Genotype/all_variants.vcf
 ```
-Filter the variants using VCFTools.
+Filter variants using VCFTools.

 Remove indels:
 ```